MidnightAzzura/OOP_BSIT-2-1/README.md

 All projects will be named in a folder to further clear confusion when finding a specific folder or code whenver needed

 Still a newbie

+I have to reupload some files because for some reason it got lost when i made it public my repository.